Improving deep neural network generalization and robustness to background bias via layer-wise relevance propagation optimization: Datasets

-The assembled database was chosen to resemble the characteristics of the most popular COVID-19 datasets: the use of dissimilar sources for different classes is a characteristic that increases the risk of dataset bias, making lung segmentation more important.
 The Brixia COVID-19 dataset presented only 11 images of patients younger than 20 years old, and the BIMCV COVID-19+ database has a single one.
 Thus, to avoid bias, patients under 18 were not included in the other classes, which had much higher proportions of pediatric patients in their original datasets.
+After removing pediatric patients, we observe that the three classes in the training dataset have similar demographics, reducing possible related biases.
+The utilization of jpg images in the ChexPert database may introduce compression artifacts.
+However, any related bias should not artificially boost evaluation results, since our test database does not contain jpg figures.
+Both employed COVID-19 databases were projected to be large and representative of the disease's first wave in Italy or Spain.
+Moreover, the BIMCV COVID-19+ demographic's is similar to the Brixia dataset's, and it is coherent with demographics of COVID-19+ in Spain at the time of data collection\cite{BimcvSet}.

+The assembled database was chosen to resemble the characteristics of the most popular COVID-19 datasets: the use of dissimilar sources for different classes.
+Dataset mixing is required to work with some of the largest COVID-19 databases, and is also necessary in other classification problems, where a database does not contain all classes needed for the study.
+Mixing increases the possibility of background features correlating with classes.
+Therefore, our mixed COVID-19 dataset is an ideal scenario to test the ISNet ability to focus only on the region of interest (lungs), improving generalization and hindering shortcut learning.